jmoenig/Snap/DEVLOG.md

 * updated LISP syntax documentation for script parameters
 * changed dev version to 10.1
 * updated dev version
+* gui: added an official "Restore primitives" item to the project menu, if a project / scene has customized prims

 ### 2024-09-11
 * threads: bind looked up variables inside objects to their receiver ("self")